 At Liquidlogic, we have been working with the trailblazer authorities to produce a specification for system enhancements.
 These would facilitate recording against different kinds of contexts.
-Enhancements are based upon evidence and findings from Liquidlogic local authority customers in partnership with the University of Bedfordshire who participate in the sessions and also recently published its own report relating to case management systems (C. Firmin: 2020[i]).
+Enhancements are based upon evidence and findings from Liquidlogic local authority customers in partnership with the University of Bedfordshire who participates in the sessions and also recently published its own report relating to case management systems (C. Firmin: 2020[i]).

 Being able to record against a context (examples include community settings or a website) and link young people to those contexts would provide local authorities with information from which to develop intelligence about the types and locations of risk within their areas.
-This would also mean they are able to refer a context for an assessments from which to develop an intervention plan (not just children and young people themselves), and be able to capture day to day case recording from the agencies involved in supporting the interventions with those contexts.
+This would also mean they are able to refer to a context for assessments from which to develop an intervention plan (not just children and young people themselves) and be able to capture day-to-day case recording from the agencies involved in supporting the interventions with those contexts.

 The knowledge, experience, and learning from similar functionality within the Liquidlogic Early Years & Education System (EYES) could be used where it is possible to record interventions against establishments as well as pupils, and within the adult social care solution where it is possible to record organisational safeguarding work at an organisation level.

 Towards joined-up multi-disciplinary pathways

 These young people do not exist exclusively within children’s social care services; many will cross over into other service boundaries such as education, SEND provision, and adult social care.
 The unique Liquidlogic single platform across early help, social care, and education means that we can go further than this.